JackLawhorn/Heavens-Above-Gardens-Below/Posts/Pact magics.md

 #### Type

-The type of pact is dependent on the relative magics of the pact-bound parties, and dictate the direction in which [[albedo]] flows from one to the other.
+The type of pact is dependent on the relative magics of the pact-bound parties, and dictate the direction in which [[Albedo]] flows from one to the other.
 Below are three types of pacts that are defined, documented, and recognized.

 [[Iconic pacts]] are formed between an iconic mage and a patron [[Aspect|Aspect of Ylem]].
 These pacts are generally machinations by which the Aspect asserts influence within the [[Prime Material Sphere]], and can grant powerful, primal magics significantly more powerful than those of the other pacts.